Usama-Habib/Weather-App/document/document.md

 **Module descriptions:**

-The Weather App can be split down further into number of small modules, but for the sake of simplicity and better understanding I\'ve focused on following main modules as shown below.
+The Weather App can be further split down into number of small modules, but for the sake of simplicity and better understanding We have focused on following main modules as shown below.

 1.  **Data**